 Get to know your customers and help your customers get to know you.

 Google Q&A is a simple tool that allows Google users to ask and answer questions about a business online.
-It is yet another way to provide customers with useful information, right in the knowledge panel of a Google My Business (GMB) listing.
+It is yet another way to provide customers with useful information, right in the knowledge panel of a Google Business Profile (GBP) listing.
 Potential customers are able to ask any question they want, and Google users have the opportunity to provide meaningful, or completely bogus, answers.
 The information that potential customers find can have a strong impact on their decision to call or visit a business.

 Here’s how it works: